 A small portion of Alyth/Bonnybrook is located outside of the Future Policy Work area of the Plan and is primarily home to Canadian Pacific Railway (CPR).
-Alyth/Bonnybrook draws its name from Alyth Yard, the marshalling yard and locomotive service centre established by the CPR in 1911 and Bonnybrook Ranche, which Dublin-born lawyer William Leight Bernard owned southeast of Calgary in the 1800s.
-Alyth Yard comprised multiple rail yards and was largely redeveloped in 1968-70 and several structures including the Alyth General Yard Office and the existing hill, or hump, which is used for shunting freight cars by use of gravity, date from that period.
-The original 1911 hump, the buildings constructed in 1911-14, and all subsequent additions and pre-Second World War alterations have been removed.
+Alyth/Bonnybrook draws its name from in part from Alyth Yard, the marshalling yard and locomotive service centre established by the CPR in 1911.
+Alyth Yard comprised multiple rail yards and was largely redeveloped in 1968-70; several structures including the Alyth General Yard Office, date from that period.
+Historically, the facility had a hill, or hump, that was used for shunting freight cars by use of gravity.